Belgrade to Sarajevo by bus and why breaking the journey in Tuzla makes sense

 Things to do in Tuzla

-Here’s some highlights, and all on the itinerary map I made for you.
-There’s a full destination guide coming soon.
+Here are some highlights, and all on the itinerary map.
+I have a full destination guide for Tuzla too,

-- Pannonian Lakes: The city centre lakeside beaches, with cascading waterfalls and amusement park
+- Pannonian Lakes: The city centre lakeside beaches, with cascading waterfalls and an amusement park

-- Meša Selimović and Ismet Mujezinović: Bronze statues of renowned painter and writer and Tuzla’s meeting point.
+- Meša Selimović and Ismet Mujezinović: Bronze statues of the renowned painter and writer, and Tuzla’s meeting point.

-- Old Town: Wander the old town for bars, restaurants, shops, street art and attractive waterfront
+- Old Town: Wander the old town for bars, restaurants, shops and street art

-- Kapija Massacre Memorial (Tuzla Massacre Memorial): A memorial to people killed in the wars.
+- Kapija Massacre Memorial (Tuzla Massacre Memorial): A memorial for people killed in the city centre during the Balkan wars.

 - Gradac Park: One of several central parks in this very green city

-- Food and drink: A number of inviting traditional options.
-We enjoyed Tuzla brewery.
+- Food and drink: Several inviting traditional options.
+We enjoyed the food and beer at Tuzla Brewery taproom.

-The mosque: Šarena džamija (The Colourful Mosque) in Tuzla Bosnia Herzogovina – not the main mosque, but I like the stripey tower Inside the Serbian Orthodox Cathedral –
+The mosque: Šarena džamija (The Colourful Mosque) in Tuzla, Bosnia and Herzegovina – not the main mosque, but I like the stripey tower Inside the Serbian Orthodox Cathedral –

 The Dormition of the Mother of God